 Stop chasing “being busy” as though it’s a badge of honor.
 Value your time, yes (it’s a finite resource), however, don’t fall in love with the idea of being busy.

-The number one way to do this, and the easiest way, might I add, is by outsourcing your most mind numbing tasks to someone else.
+The number one way to do this, and the easiest way, might I add, is by outsourcing your most time-consuming tasks to someone else.

 Get yourself a Virtual Assistant (VA), and start making better use of your valuable time.

-While the VA responds to the daily minutiae that would otherwise consume your most billable hours, you have more time to strategize and identify that activities that pull the most weight (according to Pareto’s 80/20 principle), and if something else pops up attempting to divert your attention, outsource that as well!
+While the VA responds to the daily minutiae that would otherwise consume your most billable hours, you have more time to strategize and identify those activities that pull the most weight (according to Pareto’s 80/20 principle).
+If something else pops up attempting to divert your attention, outsource that as well!

 As an entrepreneur, you are a master at experimentation, so keep experimenting and seeing what works and what doesn’t.
 What can be outsourced, and what is more profitable when done by you.
 And that’s the acid test.
 Is the task more profitable when done by you?
 If someone else could do a better job at it, then let them!